pain relief · posture work · ease of movement

 Why reference zebras?
 Here you go.

-It can be hard to change a diet permanently, whether you need to drop a single favorite food or dozens of items.
+It can be hard to change your diet, whether you need to take a break from a single favorite food or dozens of items.
 The Yes Cookbook is designed to reinspire your diet with variety and positive options.
+This project is slowly picking up speed behind the scenes.
+I'm looking for collaborators.
+Come dream with me if this is your space....